Activities, Activities, Activities

-Baseball is a fall sport that takes place from August 5, 2019, to the last week in September.
-Tryouts will take place on Monday, August 5, from 9 am to 11:30 and Tuesday, August 6, 9 am to 12 pm.
-Student-athletes entering the grades of 6th, 7th, or 8th grade may try out.
-Each student-athlete must have a current physical turned in by Friday, August 2.
+Baseball is a fall sport that takes place from August to the last week in September.
+Tryouts will take place on per the IESA schedule.
+Student-athletes entering the grades of 6th, 7th, or 8th grade may try out, but MUST have a current sports physical on file with the school nurse prior to try-outs.
 The head coach for the junior high baseball program is Nick Pacelli.
-He has been the head coach for District 50 for the past 4 seasons.
 He is also the varsity assistant coach at Washington Community High School.
 If you have any questions about the baseball program, please contact him at [email protected] During the summer, there will be open field dates for incoming 5th to 8th graders.
-These dates will be Tuesday, July 16, Thursday, July 18, and Tuesday, July 23 from 9 am to 10:30 am.
+These dates will be will be posted on Thrillshare once they are announced by the coach.

-For sixth through eighth-grade boys, the Wildcat Basketball team is led under the direction of Mr. Jarrett Leverton.
+For sixth through eighth-grade boys, the Wildcat Basketball team is led under the direction of Mr. Chad Wilson and assistant coach, Mr Rick Schertz.
 Tryouts for boy's basketball occur typically around the middle of October in the Beverly Manor gymnasium.
-All boys must have a current sports physical on file or bring one to the first day of tryouts in order to try out.
+All boys MUST have a current sports physical on file prior to the first day of tryouts in order to try out.
 There are no exceptions per IESA rules.
 The season runs from October through January for the seventh and eighth-grade teams.
 A fifth and sixth-grade team begins in the middle of January and runs until the beginning of March.
-As someone who grew up loving basketball, Coach Leverton is committed to developing all players as athletes and to help them grow as students and people with skills such as citizenship, respect, work ethic, and more.
+Our coaches are committed to developing all players as athletes and to help them grow as students and people with skills such as citizenship, respect, work ethic, and more.
 Cheer on the Wildcat boys’ basketball team at Beverly Manor this winter as we strive to promote a winning culture through hard work and determination.
-For further questions, you can contact me at [email protected]

 Band is for anybody in 5th-8th grade who is looking to learn how to play a musical instrument!
 Concert band/lessons are year-round during the school day and jazz band meets for part of the year before school.
 No physical or prior musical experience is required, only a positive attitude and enthusiasm!
 Ms. Slagel is the band director and can be reached at [email protected] with any questions.

 Chess Club at Beverly Manor School is thriving!
-For the 2019-2020 school year, we will meet on Wednesdays before school from 7:15 am until 8:00 am.
-Our first meeting will be on August 14 in room 30.
 Please contact our Chess Club sponsor, Mr. Maxwell, by email with any questions ([email protected]).
 We welcome all students from grades 4-8.
 Whether you have never played chess before, or if you are an experienced player, we would love to have you!
 Being a part of our chess club is a unique experience that offers students the chance to develop learning skills which improve classroom performance.
 It’s also really fun!
 Please sign up for Chess Club today!

 The Beverly Manor Choirs are comprised of three ensembles that meet during the day and two special ensembles that meet after school.
 Preparatory Chorus (5th Grade), Wildcat Choir (6th Grade), and Concert Choir (7th and 8th Grade) meet throughout the school year at the end of the day.
 After school, special vocal ensembles that also meet throughout the school year include Men's Ensemble (5th through 8th-grade boys) and Treble Ensemble (6th through 8th-grade girls).
 All ensembles are open to any student in the appropriate grade level; no audition necessary!
 For more questions, email [email protected]